 I love being my age!
 I first taught during a time when student views were not taken seriously, when scholars were not supposed to be engaged in the community, and when anything other than lecture was frowned upon.
 My colleagues and I struggled but I believe we have transformed undergraduate education.
 Now we hire new faculty members who have never known college other than what we created, and who want to put teaching undergraduates as their first priority.
 An essay reflecting on our legacy, and a speech about reclaiming my voice as a scholar, are attached.

-My age also involves grown children, a daughter who recently began teaching physics at Colgate University and a son who works in the financial sector in Russia.
+My age also involves grown children, a daughter who is a skillful and dedicated physics professor and a son who works in the financial sector in Russia.
 My four grandchildren from Moscow spend several weeks each summer with me, my partner, and our dog in the Fall Creek neighborhood of downtown Ithaca.